 The only sulphide ore mine currently working is Nikkel og Olivin AS at Ballangen in northern Nordland.
-It produces a nickel, copper and cobalt concentrate, but will close down in the course of 1 to 2 years.
-Some exploration for nickel-copper and copper-zinc ores is taking place, partly in the Rørøs area.
+It produces a nickel, copper and cobalt concentrate, but will close down in the course of 1 year.
+Some exploration for nickel-copper and copperzinc ores is taking place, partly in the Rørøs area.

 Gold was produced profitably at Biddjovagge near Kautokeino in Finnmark from 1985 to 1992.
-Some exploration for gold has subsequently been taking place, among elsewhere at Pasvik in Finnmark, Kvænangen in Troms and in Nordland.
+Some exploration for gold has been taking place, among elsewhere at Pasvik in Finnmark, Kvænangen in Troms and in Mo in Nordland.